FusionNet: Physics-Aware Representation Learning for Multi-Spectral and Thermal Data via Trainable Signal-Processing Priors: Conclusion

-Building on these insights, the proposed intermediate fusion framework, FusionNet, further improved performance by jointly leveraging Thermal Infrared (TIR) and SWIR information, outperforming state-of-the-art CNN baselines across five spectral configurations and achieving a maximum accuracy of 90.6$\%$.
-These results illustrate how physics-aware feature selection combined with principled architectural design can enhance robustness in cross-spectral representation learning.
+The proposed intermediate data fusion model, FusionNet, consistently outperformed state-of-the-art baselines across all five datasets.
+It achieved a maximum accuracy of 90.6$\%$ on the SWIR Band 7:6 configuration, representing a $1.1\%$ improvement over the strongest unimodal model, while delivering consistent $0.7\text{--}2.8\%$ gains across the remaining spectral bands.
+By jointly leveraging TIR and SWIR inputs, FusionNet effectively distinguished cement plants from other landcover types, offering a robust tool for environmental monitoring and sustainable infrastructure mapping.

+Importantly, the reduced performance gap between convolutional and Vision Transformer models on the proposed physics-informed SWIR ratio highlights the critical role of domain-informed spectral engineering in enhancing input level separability.
+These findings suggest that representation design can mitigate architectural dependence, particularly in limited-data multispectral settings.

-Finally, transfer learning experiments revealed that ImageNet pretraining consistently degraded performance on TIR data across multiple architectures, highlighting the modality-specific nature of spectral remote sensing and the importance of aligning training strategies with underlying signal properties.
-Together, these findings demonstrate how embedding physically grounded, trainable signal-processing priors into deep learning architectures offers a general approach for mitigating inductive bias in multi-spectral and multi-modal learning problems governed by physical processes.
+Finally, the TL investigation revealed that ImageNet pretraining consistently degraded performance on both TIR and SWIR data across multiple architectures, underscoring the domain specific nature of spectral remote sensing and the importance of training from scratch for thermal applications.

+Overall, the proposed physics-aware multi-spectral fusion framework provides a robust and transferable methodology for industrial infrastructure monitoring using Earth observation data, with quantifiable accuracy gains that demonstrate both methodological and practical significance.